Managing for wildlife:

 - Tree Swallows are cavity-nesters.
 They nest inside holes in trees.

-natural conditions they must find an old woodpecker hole or a cavity in a dead
+conditions they must find an old woodpecker hole or a cavity in a dead tree if

 - And although they are not colonial like some other swallow species, pairs of